 In January 2018, the Company entered into a consulting agreement with one of the Company's co-founders, Dr. Ramtin Agah, pursuant to which Dr. Agah provides consulting services as the Company's Chief Medical Officer by overseeing Company-sponsored clinical trials.
 The agreement, which was amended on September 1, 2019, and November 11, 2021, respectively, continues in force for as long as Dr. Agah is providing consulting services and may be terminated by either party on 30 days' notice.
-Dr. Agah was awarded (i) options to purchase 60,000 shares of the Company's common stock in May 2017, which have vested, (ii) options to purchase 40,000 shares of the Company's common stock in July 2018, which have vested, (iii) options to purchase 20,000 shares of the Company's common stock in June 2021, which vest ratably over 24 months from the vesting commencement date of May 14, 2021, (iv) options to purchase of 52,203 shares of the Company's common stock in September 2021, which vest ratably over 48 months from the vesting commencement date of August 26, 2021, and (v) options to purchase 21,398 shares of the Company's common stock in March 2022, which vest ratably over 48 months from the vesting commencement date of August 26, 2021.
+In connection with his services, Dr. Agah was awarded various equity awards as the Company has previously disclosed.
 In December 2018, Dr. Agah's agreement was amended to provide that he would receive cash compensation of \$4,000 per month for certain proctoring services, and in September 2019, his compensation was increased to \$10,000 per month to compensate for additional services he was providing.
 In November 2021, we entered into a third amendment to the Consulting Agreement with Dr. Agah which provides for a monthly consulting fee of \$21,667.67, based on Dr. Agah spending no less than 24 hours per week on Company matters.
 Dr. Agah's monthly consulting fee was increased to \$25,000, effective January 1, 2023.
 The Company may, in its discretion, proportionally adjust the monthly consulting fee if Dr. Agah's time commitment decreases.
 The amendment also provides for Dr. Agah's eligibility for an annual target cash incentive bonus equal to 35% of his annualized base consulting fee.
 In November 2021, we entered into a Change in Control and Severance Agreement with Dr. Agah.
-For the three months ending March 31, 2023, and 2022, consulting fees paid to Dr. Agah were \$75,900 and \$72,000, respectively.
-In addition, the Board approved a discretionary bonus of \$91,000 paid in February 2023 to Dr. Agah in recognition of Company and individual performance during the year ended December 31, 2022.
+For the three months ending September 30, 2023, and 2022, consulting fees paid to Dr. Agah were \$76,000 and \$72,000, respectively.
+For the nine months ending September 30, 2023, and 2022, consulting fees paid to Dr. Agah were \$76,000 and \$72,000, respectively.
+For the nine months ending September 30, 2023, and 2022, consulting fees paid to Dr. Agah were \$319,000 and \$217,000, respectively.
+In addition, the Board approved a discretionary bonus of \$91,000, paid in